 First, you should use an online comparison tool to determine whether your monthly costs are competitively priced or could be easily beaten.
 It only takes a few minutes for an energy comparison site to pull the results from dozens of suppliers and show you the deals available to you.

-If the customer service at your existing provider is poor, you should also research which providers offer the best customer service – if you place particular value on this then it may be worth going for a pricier plan.
+Money isn’t the only reason to switch – if you’re frustrated because customer service at your existing provider is poor, research which providers offer good customer service, and be prepared to pay a bit more for your energy as a result.
 Use online review sites and forums to see what people say about the many different energy providers and make sure to check if any fines or warnings have been issued by Ofgem to any supplier you’re considering.

 Switching energy providers is simple.
 Below is a brief step-by-step description of one way to switch your energy supplier:

-When you find a plan that fits you, select the plan and you will be directed to a confirmation page where you will enter your personal information, direct debit details and meter readings so that your new supplier can create a new bill and allow your old provider to formulate a final bill.
+When you find a plan that meets your criteria, select the plan and you’ll be directed to a confirmation page where you will enter your personal information, direct debit details and meter readings so that your new supplier can create a new bill and allow your old provider to formulate a final bill.